Chemical Exposure Testing Lab Houston TX —

 Dedicated HF collection using a sodium fluoride-impregnated filter — fluoride ion is trapped by displacement reaction and analyzed by IC with fluoride-selective detection.
 Cannot be combined with other acid methods — dedicated cassette required.
 The ACGIH ceiling TLV of 0.5 ppm requires high-sensitivity IC analysis.
 Specialized handling required for all HF samples.

-Ammonia is the single most important alkali gas from a chemical exposure testing standpoint — it is used in massive quantities in refrigeration systems (particularly in food cold chain operations), chemical manufacturing, and water treatment.
-Refrigeration system leaks create acute high-concentration ammonia events that are immediately dangerous to life and health (IDLH: 300 ppm).
+Ammonia air monitoring is the highest-priority alkali testing service for refrigeration systems (particularly food cold chain operations), chemical manufacturing, and water treatment.
+Refrigeration system leaks create acute high-concentration ammonia events that are immediately dangerous to life and health (IDLH: 300 ppm) — making rapid alkali testing capability critical.

 - Sodium hydroxide (NaOH) aerosol — NIOSH 7401, PVC filter + IC analysis